Here is a list of frequently asked questions for everyone applying to ICES. Select which applies to you:

 For clients who have applied online, the refund can take approximately 4 weeks for it to post back to your credit card.
 For clients who are expecting a refund by cheque in the mail, this can take 4-8 weeks.

 ICES may require additional information or verification regarding your credential or documents.
 In all cases we do our best to contact the appropriate authority by email and notify the client.
 At this point the file is placed on hold until the appropriate response is received.

 The online application status will indicate when ICES completed and mailed the report.
 We cannot however, estimate when you will receive it.
 That depends entirely on what method you chose for delivery (regular postal service or courier) and the current estimated delivery times of the postal or courier service.

 The assessment is issued as a hard copy only.
 We do not release the report electronically.
 It is not available for download on your account and you will not be sent a soft copy by email.

 The surname field on the online application must be filled in, in order to proceed.
-If you have no last name, please enter your first name as your last and enter a dash (-) in this field in order to move on.
+If you have no last name, please enter your first name as your last and enter a dash (-) in the first name field in order to move on.
 This dash will not appear on your final evaluation.
 If you have a middle name such as Kaur or Singh, please enter that as the last name.

 ECA applicants (for immigration)

 ICES is not involved in the allocation of immigration points.
 We cannot answer questions regarding immigration and eligibility requirements for IRCC programs.
 Each client must decide how many and which credentials to have evaluated; ICES does not advise on this matter.
 Please visit the IRCC website for more information.

 ICES is not permitted to recommend or advise clients on which credentials to have assessed.
 You may wish to visit the IRCC website for a comparison table for additional information as this may help you make your decision.
 You must decide which and how many credentials to have assessed.
 Most clients tend to assess their highest degree only.
 However, it is ultimately your choice.